-- 5.75.
-A key aspect of public accountability is provided for by rights given to the public to inspect the accounts and accounting records contained in the Local Audit and Accountability Act 2014 and the Accounts and Audit Regulations 2015 - 5.76.
+- 5.78.
+A key aspect of public accountability is provided for by rights given to the public to inspect the accounts and accounting records contained in the Local Audit and Accountability Act 2014 and the Accounts and Audit Regulations 2015 - 5.79.
 The obligations of authorities are very specific, with key dates and periods of inspections laid out in legislation.
-These must be complied with and the details of the public's rights, as well as key parts of the AGAR must be published. - 5.77.
+These must be complied with and the details of the public's rights, as well as key parts of the AGAR must be published. - 5.80.
 Publication is deemed to be made available on the authority's website.
 Website publication is a requirement.
-Posting on a noticeboard is in addition to a website. - 5.78.
-Parish meetings must publish information on their noticeboard. - 5.79.
-There is guidance to help authorities comply with the legal requirements, including support from external auditors' websites. - 5.80.
-Proper practices and the flow charts in Section 6 include guidance for this area but the key points are: - a 30 working day inspection period (this excludes weekends and public holidays), with accounts and supporting records being made available at reasonable times; - the notice period should commence as soon as possible after approval of the accounts by the authority and must include the first 10 working days of July; - the announcement of public rights should be as soon as practicable after the approval of the AGAR - it must give at least one day's notice of commencement and be published together with sections 1 and 2 of the AGAR. - 5.81.
-Assertion 4 in the AGS refers to the exercise of public rights during the year under review in respect of the prior year, not the period following the end of the year subject to AGAR submission. - 5.82.
+It is advised that this is published on the homepage on the authority's website or an easy to find part of the website.
+Posting on a noticeboard is in addition to a website. - 5.81.
+Parish meetings must publish information on their noticeboard. - 5.82.
+There is guidance to help authorities comply with the legal requirements, including support from external auditors' websites. - 5.83.
+Proper practices and the flow charts in Section 6 include guidance for this area but the key points are: - a 30 working day inspection period (this excludes weekends and public holidays), with accounts and supporting records being made available at reasonable times; - the notice period should commence as soon as possible after approval of the accounts by the authority and must include the first 10 working days of July; - the announcement of public rights should be as soon as practicable after the approval of the AGAR - it must give at least 24 hour's notice of commencement and be published together with sections 1 and 2 of the AGAR

+- 5.84.
+Assertion 4 in the AGS refers to the exercise of public rights during the year under review in respect of the prior year, not the period following the end of the year subject to AGAR submission. - 5.85.
 By no later than 30 September the authority must publish the AGS, the statement of accounts and if it has received it, the external auditor's certificate and report.
-If the external auditor has not yet concluded and provided their final certificate and report, the authority will be issued an interim certificate which it should publish. - 5.83.
-As soon as reasonably practicable, after the conclusion of the external audit, an authority must publish a statement - that the audit has been concluded and that the accounts have been published; - of the rights of inspection (under S.25 of LAAA) relating to the accounts, auditor's opinion and audit recommendations and - · the address and hours during which those rights may be exercised.
+If the external auditor has not yet concluded and provided their final certificate and report, the authority may be issued an interim certificate which (if received) it should publish. - 5.86.
+As soon as reasonably practicable, after the conclusion of the external audit, an authority must publish a statement - · that the audit has been concluded and that the accounts have been published; - of the rights of inspection (under S.25 of LAAA) relating to the accounts, auditor's opinion and audit recommendations and - the address and hours during which those rights may be exercised. - 5.87.
+Where amendments are made by the authority to the Annual Governance and Accountability Return (AGAR) after it has been approved by the authority and before it has been reviewed by the external auditor (if applicable), it is recommended that the Chair and Responsible Financial Officer initial the amendments and if necessary, republish the amended AGAR and recommence the period for the exercise of public rights to inspect the accounts. - 5.88.
+Where amendments are made by the authority to the Annual Governance and Accountability Return (AGAR) on the recommendation of the external auditor, after the AGAR has been approved by the authority, it is recommended that the amended version is published along with the external auditor's report.
+In this case, the authority will not need to recommence the period for the exercise of public rights.